PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 We call "code-words" that hold onto information *variables* (yes, there's a name for literally ***everything***).

-We can also change the number variable by re-setting it.
+We can also change the number inside of the variable by re-setting it.

 ```py
 number = 12